 What is free – what is not

-When you are working in the campus area with a computer connected to the university network, you may search information with UEF-Primo or Google or reference database.
+When you are working in the campus area with a computer connected to the university network, you may search information with UEF-Primo or Google Scholar or a reference database.
 If you find an interesting article, you click it to read it and usually the article opens.

 This might give an impression that most of the scientific information is free.
 Actually, this is not the case.
 The university library pays for subscription of the scientific journals.
 The access is based on the IP-addresses of the network.

 Fortunately, the access is possible also outside the university network.
 You are required to log-in in UEF Primo.
 After logging in, all the resources are available again.
 The right to use resources is valid as long as you have a university user account, regardless of the place and time.

 Locate open access versions

 An article originally published behind a paywall might be available openly on other place than the original publication.